skcshubham/rock-paper-scissors/README.md

-This is a bug-free classic Stone-Paper-Scissors game which we all have played.
-The game runs on the console screen as of now but i plan to convert it into full-fleged "Browser game".
-The UI of the game is under progress.
-The game is made with JavaScript.
+This is a bug-free classic Stone-Paper-Scissors game which we all have played in childhood.
+The game runs on browser and is fully responsive.
+The UI of the game is made using CSS3 and Bootstrap 4 whereas the logic is written in JavaScript.
+(ES6)